Study: Genetic testing for inherited mutations may be helpful for all people with advanced or metastatic cancer

 What does this mean for me?

-If you have any type of or recurrent cancer, you may want to have genetic testing for inherited mutations.
+If you have any type of metastatic or recurrent cancer, you may want to have genetic testing for inherited mutations.
 Test results may change your treatment plan or make you eligible for a clinical trial.
-For this reason, NCCN guidelines recommend that all patients with pancreatic, breast, ovarian or cancer have genetic testing because this information may change their treatment plan.
+For this reason, NCCN guidelines recommend that all patients with metastatic pancreatic, breast, ovarian or cancer have genetic testing because this information may change their treatment plan.
 Genetic counseling is recommended before and after genetic testing to ensure that you have information about the risks and benefits and that you understand what that information means for your situation.

 Share your thoughts on this XRAY review by taking our brief survey.